Elliott Spira | Mon, 30 Oct 2017

 These are Elastic Load Balancer specific security group events and worth listening out for too.
 Here we monitor changes in which security groups are selected.

-These are the same as above, but of the RDS flavour and still worth monitoring, especially for internet facing RDS instances.
+These are the same as above, but of the RDS flavor and still worth monitoring, especially for internet facing RDS instances.

 Don't forget you can track all these events in Slack using our free CloudTrail for Slack bot.